 Kraken Staking Rates

 Centralized platforms like Kraken collect a commission on staking, part of which may be paid to third-party validators.
 For example, it’s common for Ethereum validators to charge a 10% commission.
-This structure allows users to stake smaller amounts and avoids the complexity and considerable costs associated with running a validator node of your own.
+This structure allows users to stake smaller amounts and avoids the complexity and considerable costs associated with running a validator node of their own.
 In a way, you’re renting space for the cost of commission.

 However, commissions directly affect yields, with higher commissions leading to lower yields.
 Additionally, Kraken uses two tiers: bonded and flexible.
 Bonded rates are higher but require a time commitment.
 Flexible rates are lower because some of the assets in the staking pool are not staked to maintain liquidity for withdrawals.